 By the mid-1970s most of the Poro and Walker Beauty Schools had closed.
 I have not been able to determine when the Poro Company stopped manufacturing its line of hair care products.
 The Madam C. J. Walker Manufacturing Company never went out of business.
 The trademark was sold by the Madam Walker trustees in the early 1980s to an entity that manufactured some of the original formulas for the next three decades.

 In 2013 Richelieu Dennis, founder of Sundial Brands, acquired the Walker trademark for cosmetics and hair care products and revived the line with all new formulas.
-Today the MCJW line is sold exclusively at Sephora.com.
+Today the MCJW line is sold exclusively at Walmart stores and at Walmart.com.

 Madam Walker’s legacy also benefits from two very tangible reminders.
-The Madam Walker Legacy Center in Indianapolis is a National Historic Landmark and has just undergone a $15 million renovation.
+The Madam Walker Legacy Center in Indianapolis is a National Historic Landmark.
 Villa Lewaro, the mansion designed by architect Vertner Tandy (a founder of Alpha Phi Alpha), is both a National Historic Landmark and one of the National Trust for Historic Preservation’s designated National Treasures.